vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageDecimation.md

 ```

 <!-- ======================================================================= -->
+<div style="margin-top: 8mm;"></div>

-Putting it together the kernel definition should look like this
+Putting it all together the kernel definition should look like this
 ```C
 // global functions
 __global__ void decimation_ip_cuda(double *d_inputPointerA,